 Rev 2: Editorial revision based on feedback.

 Rev 3: Further editorial revision based on feedback, changed bTWT agreement to bTWT membership in discussion, added modification text to 9.4.2.199 to correct that Restricted TWT Traffic Info Present subfield is indicated in Broadcast TWT Info subfield and not Request Type field as per P802.11beD1.1.

+Rev 4: Deferred #4589 and improved resolution of #5884 and #4781 based on feedback and offline discussion.

 TGbe Editor: Please note, the baseline for this document is P802.11be D1.1